The eye of Florence. Credit: NASA/ISS.

 Our student team at UNC-Chapel Hill formed out of a larger interdisciplinary project, “Dynamics of Extreme Events, People, and Places,” which focused on natural, social, and engineered components of resilience in eastern North Carolina.
 By integrating environmental science, city and regional planning, and computer modelling, our student team is studying how natural and developed landscapes influence resilience to flooding in New Bern.

 Ecosystems, like swamp forests and marshes, naturally perform numerous functions — or “services” in scientific terms — that support, protect, and generally benefit communities.
 When hurricanes and major floods occur, these natural systems can stabilize sediments to reduce erosion, store surface water to minimize flooding, and filter pollutants to maintain water quality.

 Local land-use decisions largely dictate the size and diversity of habitats, which affects the availability of flood mitigating ecosystem services.
 Despite the benefits habitats provide, they rarely receive consideration in resilience planning.

 In places like New Bern, the landscape is a mosaic of wetlands and developed areas.
-Inevitably, some people live near ecosystems, and some don’t.

 Studies have shown that flood hazards disproportionately affect marginalized communities.
 Thus, the locations of natural systems relative to neighborhoods has implications for equity in the supply of ecosystem services during storms.